eclipse-opensmartclide/smartclide-docs/docs/index.md

-# Welcome to the SmartCLIDE integrated platform.
+# Welcome to the SmartCLIDE integrated platform--.
 The SmartCLIDE project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 871177.

 For more general information about the SmartCLIDE project visit [smartclide.eu](https://smartclide.eu/).